 Price and availability

-This is the highest price for a MacBook Air in the history of the device, but, while some people were hoping the 2018 model would match the $999 price of previous Airs, it’s still the most affordable laptop in Apple’s lineup, unless you count the 2017 MacBook Air, which Apple is still selling.
+Apple is asking more for the MacBook Air 2018 than any previous model.
+And, while people were hoping the 2018 version would match the $999 price of previous MacBook Airs, but it’s still the most affordable laptop in Apple’s lineup, unless you count the 2017 MacBook Air, which Apple is still selling.

 For anyone dismayed by Apple’s high (and rising) prices for its devices, that might not be much comfort, with the MacBook Air (2018) starting at $1,119 (£1,119, AU$1,849).